 History

-After the death of King Henry II followed by his son, Richard the Lionheart, in 1189 and 1199 respectively, ownership of Bowes Castle reverted to Henry's other son, King John in 1199.
-Only four years later in 1203, he granted custody of the castle to Robert de Vieuxpont who held it until 1228.
+After the death of King Henry II and his son, Richard the Lionheart, in 1189 and 1199, respectively, ownership of Bowes Castle reverted to Henry's other son, King John, in 1199.
+Only four years later, in 1203, he granted custody of the castle to Robert de Vieuxpont, who held it until 1228.
 John stayed at Bowes Castle in 1206 en route to Carlisle and again in 1213.
-The castle was briefly used to hold Eleanor of Brittany, King John’s niece, who was placed in the custody of Vieuxpont.
-In 1241, Bowes Castle was bestowed upon Peter II, Count of Savoy, when he became Earl of Richmond.
-The castle remained in the hands of the Earl’s of Richmond until 1322 when it was passed from King Edward II to John de Scargill.
-Thereafter, rebels attacked the castle, set fire to part of the hall and looted items including armor, as well as springalds, devices for projecting large bolts or stones.
-Conflicts with Scotland led to further raids of the castle that eventually left the structure in ruins by 1340.
+The castle was briefly used to hold Eleanor of Brittany, King John's niece, who was placed in the custody of Vieuxpont.
+In 1241, Bowes Castle was bestowed upon Peter of Savoy when he became Earl of Richmond.
+The castle remained in the hands of the Earls of Richmond until 1322 when King Edward II passed it to John de Scargill.

-Following John de Scargill’s death in 1361, Bowes Castle was reclaimed by the Crown and eventually granted to the Neville Family in 1444.
-They retained possession of the castle until 1471 when it once again reverted to the English Crown.
+Following John de Scargill's death in 1361, Bowes Castle was reclaimed by the Crown and eventually granted to the Neville Family in 1444.
+They retained possession of the castle until 1471, when it once again reverted to the English Crown.
 King James I sold the castle in the early 17th century.
-During the middle 17th century, much of Bowes Castle was destroyed as a result of the English Civil War.
-Today, Bowes Castle is owned by English Heritage, which cares for more than 400 historic monuments and buildings.
+During the mid-17th century, much of Bowes Castle was dismantled, and the stone was reused for other buildings due to the English Civil War.

 Castle Highlights